The Best Android Tablets – June 2019

 These are difficulties facing all tablet devices in 2019, not just the ones that run Android.
 Tablets in general are facing a bit of an identity crisis this year—they want to be a computing revolution, but they’re stuck in evolution mode.
 But for some, a tablet can be a great choice for a third device that lets you consume media without using your laptop or desktop computer.
 There are a ton of tablets worth buying in 2019; you just have to truly consider what your use case is for the device before you drop your hard-earned cash down at Amazon or at your local Best Buy.
 With all that said, let’s take a look at the best Android tablets.

-Samsung’s Galaxy Tab S4 has been on the market for two months now, and despite some older specs, it’s still the best Android tablet money can buy today by far.
+Samsung’s Galaxy Tab S4 has been on the market for more than a year now, and despite some older specs, it’s still the best Android tablet money can buy today by far.
 The S4 features a bright, sharp display, incredible build quality, a mostly-modern processor, and some of the best speakers we’ve seen on a tablet today, making it a must-have for unparalleled media consumption.
 Of course, all this is going to cost you: at $647, the S4 is not only the most expensive tablet on this list, it’s also directly competing with Apple’s iPad Pro lineup, and specifically going against the last-gen $649 iPad Pro 10.5.
 Still, the S4 is a beast of a tablet, with dedicated keyboard support, an included S-Pen, and so much more.
-So long as you can afford the costly asking price for Samsung’s newest tablet, it’s absolutely the device you should consider.
+So long as you can afford the costly asking price for Samsung’s ne

 In terms of specs, the S4 isn’t as advanced as some users might be hoping for, despite still managing to be one of the most powerful Android tablets on the market.
 Samsung’s newest tablet is powered by the Snapdragon 835 processor, 4GB of RAM, and Android 8.1 Oreo.
 Despite being a tablet launched in 2018, these are decidedly 2017 specs.
 The 835 was the same processor that powered Samsung’s S8 and S8+ in the spring of 2017, and while they’re solid performers, they’ve been replaced by the Snapdragon 845.
 And while you might receive solid performance while using the tablet day to day, we have to mention that the iPad Pro’s A10X processor can run circles around the 835, especially when it comes to single core performance.
 If having the most powerful tablet on the market—of any operating system— is important to you, you’ll probably want to skip this device.